-Lulu Garcia-Navarro is the host of Weekend Edition Sunday and one of the hosts of NPR’s morning news podcast Up First.
+Lulu Garcia-Navarro is the host of the New York Times podcast First Person.
+Previously, she hosted NPR’s Weekend Edition Sunday and was one of the hosts of NPR’s morning news podcast Up First.
 Before joining the Sunday morning team, she served as an NPR correspondent based in Brazil, Israel, Mexico, and Iraq.

 Garcia-Navarro got her start in journalism as a freelancer with the BBC World Service and Voice of America.
 She later became a producer for Associated Press Television News before transitioning to AP Radio.
 While there, Garcia-Navarro covered post-Sept.
 11 events in Afghanistan and developments in Jerusalem.
 She was posted for the AP to Iraq before the US-led invasion, where she stayed covering the conflict.